 This promotion has ended; please review current/active promotions.

-Promotions in past years have included several hotel partners–such as Marriott, IHG, and Radisson.
-But unlike previous years, this year's bonus only applies to Hyatt transfers.
+Promotions in past years have included several hotel partners—such as Marriott and Radisson.
+But unlike past promotions, this version only applies to Hyatt and IHG transfers.

 Is it Worth It?

 World of Hyatt points quite valuable as Hyatt has reasonable award rates and some excellent sweet spots.
 World of Hyatt award nights start at just 5,000 Hyatt points per night.
-If transferred to AA, those 5,000 Hyatt points were transferred to AA during this promotion, it'd yield just 2,500 miles even after the bonus.
+If those 5,000 Hyatt points were transferred to AA during this promotion, it'd yield just 2,500 miles.
 That's just one-fifth of the miles needed for a MileSAAver domestic award flight.
 Even in the best-case scenario, it's only one-half of the 5,000 AAdvantage miles needed for the cheapest domestic Web Special Awards that we've seen.

-On the luxury end of the spectrum, you can stay at the Category 7 Park Hyatt Sydney of 30,000 points per night–or 48,000 points per night for a suite.
-Through this transfer AA promotion, transferring 30,000 Hyatt points would yield 15,000 AAdvantage miles.
+On the luxury end of the spectrum, you can stay at the Category 7 Park Hyatt Sydney for 30,000 points per night.
+Transferring 30,000 Hyatt points would yield 15,000 AAdvantage miles during this promotion.
 While you might be able to stretch the value of those miles through a Web Special, a night at the Park Hyatt Sydney is going to be more valuable for most travelers.